Psichologinės teorijos apie realybės suvokimą - www.Kristalai.eu

 Perception involves both bottom-up and top-down processes.

-- Bottom-up processes: a data-driven approach where perception begins with sensory information and progresses to complex perception.
+• Bottom-up processes: a data-driven approach where perception starts from sensory information and builds up to complex understanding.

-- Top-down processes: a conceptually based approach where perception is influenced by expectations, knowledge and experience.
+• Top-down processes: a conceptually driven approach where perception is influenced by expectations, knowledge, and experience.

-Both processes interact to form perception, and top-down processes fill in gaps or resolve ambiguities in sensory information.
+Both processes interact to shape perception, with top-down processes filling gaps or resolving ambiguities in sensory information.

 Cognitive biases and perception

-Cognitive biases are systematic deviations from the norm or rationality in decision-making that influence perception.
+Cognitive biases are systematic deviations from norm or rationality in decision-making that affect perception.

-- Confirmation bias: the tendency to seek out, interpret, and remember information that confirms pre-existing beliefs.
-It affects perception by focusing attention on information that supports existing beliefs.
+• Confirmation bias: tendency to seek, interpret, and remember information that confirms preexisting beliefs.
+It influences perception by focusing attention on information that supports existing views.

-- Anchoring effect: a strong reliance on the first piece of information received (anchor) when making decisions.
-This influences perception by framing subsequent information around the anchor.
+• Anchoring effect: strong reliance on the first piece of information received (the "anchor") when making decisions.
+It affects perception by framing subsequent information around the anchor.

-- Availability heuristics: the tendency to overestimate the importance of easily remembered information.
-This shapes perceptions, making easily accessible information more important.
+• Availability heuristic: tendency to overestimate the importance of easily recalled information.
+This shapes perception by making readily available information seem more significant.

-These biases indicate that perception is not completely objective, but is influenced by cognitive shortcuts and errors.
+These biases show that perception is not entirely objective but influenced by cognitive shortcuts and errors.

 Social cognition and perception of reality